kroners/algorithms/README.md

-# algorithms
+# Algorithms

-Listing different kind of Algorithms
+Listing different kind of Algorithms:

+- 10by10: creating a 10 X 10 array displaying random string of letters